KristinnGodfrey/Operating-System-Concepts/cpu-scheduling/README.md

 # Objective
-Fill in the table of order processes run
+Fill in the table of order of processes run

 ![processesrun](processesrun.png)
 ![hidden](hidden.png)